 What is the Pediatric Vascular Surgery Program?

-Pediatric vascular surgery at Children’s Memorial Hermann Hospital focuses on the diagnosis and treatment of conditions affecting a child’s arteries and veins, including narrowing, blockage, injury or compression that disrupts healthy blood flow.
+The Pediatric Vascular Surgery Program at Children’s Memorial Hermann Hospital focuses on the diagnosis and treatment of conditions affecting a child’s arteries and veins, including narrowing, blockage, injury or compression that disrupts healthy blood flow.
 Traditionally considered an adult specialty, vascular surgery requires a different approach for pediatric patients because children’s blood vessels are smaller, their bodies are still developing and many interventions commonly used in adults are not appropriate for growing patients.

-At Children’s Memorial Hermann Hospital, the Pediatric Vascular Surgery Program provides specialized vascular care to infants, children and teens within a dedicated pediatric hospital environment.
+At Children’s Memorial Hermann Hospital, providers affiliated with McGovern Medical School at UTHealth Houston provide specialized vascular care to infants, children and teens within a dedicated pediatric hospital environment.
 Treatment plans are designed with long-term durability in mind, recognizing that many vascular conditions require ongoing monitoring and continuity of care as a child grows and develops.

 Contact Us Refer a Patient